simednba/NLP_project1/README.md

 p: positive (context) word
 n: negative word

 The positive words (context words) are denoted by the ‘+’, and the negatives ones by the ‘-’.
 The higher the result of the dot product between two words vectors, the more similar they are to each other.
 Hence, the target word and i is, the more similar or closer the two vectors are together.
 The use of the logistic function transforms this dot product into a probability.
-Hence for positive words the goal is to maximise this 1/1+exp(−wtTcp)so having a large dot product between wtTcpand this is done by minimising the negative log of this .
+Hence for positive words the goal is to maximise this 1/1+exp(−wtTcp) so having a large dot product between wtTcpand this is done by minimising the negative log of this .
 Additionally the goal is to minimise the similarity of target and negative words hence to minimise wtTcn hence maximising 1/1+exp(wtTcn)and therefore minimising the negative log of this.
 This is why this loss is adapted to the skip-gram model using negative sampling as we try to reduce the loss L by varying the matrix W and C coressponding to the embeddings.

 To do so, stochastic gradient descent is then implemented.
+The loss partial derivatives can be calculated as follows:

+dL/dwt = -1/1+exp(wtTcp) * cp + ∑(n) 1/1+exp(-wtTcn) * cn

+dL/dcp = -1/1+exp(wtTcp) * wt

+dL/dcn = 1/1+exp(-wtTcn) * wt

+With those derivates the SGD can be applied as follow with stepsize  α :

+wt - α * dL/dwt -> wt

+cp- α * dL/dcp -> cp

+cn - α * dL/dcn -> cn

+During the training of each target word, for every context word, our skipGram model samples negatives words and gets the derivatives shown above to compute gradient descent.
+From there, it changes the weigth matrices W and C and then compute the loss.